PhD IN PHILOSOPHY

 The PhD in Philosophy is a non-curricular course (without formal classes), lasting three years (180 ECTS), which allows one to acquire solid knowledge through a rigorous methodological process.

-Throughout their research, the PhD candidate receives personalized support from one or more supervisors and is integrated into the activities of one of the School's two research centers, the Center for Ethics, Politics and Society or the Center for Humanistic Studies.
+Throughout the research, the PhD candidate receives personalized support from one or more supervisors and is integrated into the activities of one of the School's two research centers, the Center for Ethics, Politics and Society or the Center for Humanistic Studies.
 At the end of the three-year period, the PhD candidate must have written a thesis that, once successfully defended in public, will confer the degree of Doctor of Philosophy.

-The PhD in Philosophy has a faculty and researchers composed of specialists with a strong presence in the national and international university system.
+The PhD in Philosophy has a faculty composed of specialists with a strong presence in the national and international university system.
 There is also the possibility of co-supervision by professors/researchers of recognized merit from outside the University of Minho.

 Access image